Octet baryon isovector charges from $N_f = 2 + 1$ lattice QCD: Lattice set-up

-where $\Delta E_n = E_n^B - E_0^B$ denotes the energy gap between the ground state and the $n^{th}$ excited state of baryon~$B$.
+where $\Delta E_n = E_n^B - E_0^B$ denotes the energy gap between the ground state and the $n^{th}$ excited state of baryon~$B$ and we have not included transitions between the first and the second excited state.
 The amplitude $b_0^J = g_J^{B,\latt}$ gives the charge, while $b_{1,3}^J$ and $b_{2,4}^J$ are related to the ground state to excited state and excited state to excited state transition matrix elements, respectively.
 In practice, even when simultaneously fitting to all available source-sink separations, it is difficult to determine the energy gaps~(and amplitudes) for a particular channel~$J$.
 Similar to the strategy pursued in Ref.~\cite{Harris:2019bih}, we simultaneously fit to all four channels $J\in \{V, A, S, T\}$ for a given baryon.
 As the same energy gaps are present, the overall number of fit parameters is reduced and the fits are further constrained.